Omar Torrijos: Death

-Torrijos' death generated charges and speculation that he was the victim of an assassination plot.
+Torrijos's death generated charges and speculation that he was the victim of an assassination plot.
 For instance, in pre-trial hearings in Miami in May 1991, Manuel Noriega's attorney, Frank Rubino, was quoted as saying "General Noriega has in his possession documents showing attempts to assassinate General Noriega and Mr. Torrijos by agencies of the United States."
 No such documents have as yet been produced.
 In 1981, Soviet news agency TASS also claimed that the U.S. had caused Torrijos's death.

 Former Noriega chief of staff Colonel Roberto Diaz, a cousin of Torrijos, as recently as 2013 has several times accused the United States and Noriega of involvement in Torrijos's death and called for investigations.